 Faculty Director of the MiraCosta Writing Center

 Denise Stephenson’s goal for her sabbatical project was to write 100 pages of fiction.
 Although she was already the author of twenty academic articles and book chapters, as well as several monologues and plays, Denise had never written a cohesive work of fiction longer than five pages, a common length for student assignments.
 She felt that the task of writing 100 pages of fiction would be as daunting for her as the task of writing a three to five page paper is for many college students and would therefore help her step into the shoes of the student writer.
-Seven months into her project, Denise had produced a 430-page dystopian novel titled “Isolation,” something she never imagined she could or would accomplish, and something she calls “the most exciting thing I’ve ever done.”
+Today Denise is the published author of a 385-page dystopian novel titled “Isolation,” something she never imagined she could or would accomplish, and something she calls “the most exciting thing I’ve ever done.”

 Denise savors the community college experience.
 Her first degree was an AA she earned from Iowa Central Community College, and now, as the Faculty Director of MiraCosta’s Writing Center, she has returned to the educational atmosphere she most admires.
 Denise explains the social justice appeal of the community college environment this way, “America is all about equal opportunity, but when we're born, our circumstances are far from equal.
 Some are rich, some come from well-educated families, some have various kinds of social privilege because of race or sex or language, while others don't have these advantages.
 I think a community college is one of the equalizing forces in the U.S., especially in California where the cost per credit hour is quite inexpensive, relatively speaking.”